Live in prod · ML-DSA-65 Patent Pending

 smsh is the tier name.
 Each tier turns on more of the tools.

-smsh is not a separate product — it is the service level.
-Think of it like card tiers.
-Same card, different included features.
+smsh isn't a separate product.
+It's the service level.
+Think of it like credit card tiers: same card, different features included.

 smsh